aosabook/500lines/image-filters/image-filters.markdown

 Once we’ve extracted the "dominant" hue, we can choose to either show or hide it in the image.
 We can show the dominant hue with varying tolerance (ranges around it that we will accept).
-Pixels that don’t fall into this range can be changed to grayscale, by setting the value based on the brightness.
+Pixels that don’t fall into this range can be changed to grayscale by setting the value based on the brightness.
-Alternatively, we can hide the dominant hue.
+Alternatively, we can hide the dominant hue by redrawing pixels with that hue in greyscale and leaving other pixels as they are.
 </latex>

 <markdown>
 Alternatively, we can hide the dominant hue.
 In
-\aosafigref{500l.imagefilters.hidedominant}, the images are transposed side by side, the original in the middle, on the left the dominant hue is shown, and on the right the dominant hue is hidden (range 320, tolerance 20).
+\aosafigref{500l.imagefilters.hidedominant}, the images are transposed side by
+side: the original in the middle, on the left the dominant hue (the brownish color of the path) is shown, and on the right the dominant hue is hidden (range 320, tolerance 20).

 \aosafigure[240pt]{image-filters-images/hidedominant.jpg}{Hiding dominant hue}{500l.imagefilters.hidedominant}